RinasSam/vote.c/README.md

 # vote.c
 A simple C program for multiple stage voting sessions.
 I wrote this program to unrust myself at C, so it may have some questionable code designs.

+## Usage
+Add entries in the file \`options.txt', then run the program.
+Use the \`help' command anytime to get help.

 ## License
     Copyright (C) 2023  RinasSam